EXECUTIVE SUMMARY of Evidence on Saturated Fats and Heart Disease

 • “Taken together, these observations strongly support the conclusion that the healthfulness of fats is not a simple function of their content in SFA but a result of the various components in the food, often referred to as the ‘food matrix’”

-REVIEWS OF DATA FROM RANDOMIZED CONTROLLED TRIALS:
+REVIEWS OF DATA FROM RANDOMIZED CONTROLLED TRIALS (strong form of evidence)

 1. “Reduction in saturated fat intake for cardiovascular disease” (2020)